petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/application-metrics.md

 ## Advanced Application Metrics (Production Only)

 With Liferay Cloud, you can integrate [Dynatrace's](https://www.dynatrace.com/) advanced performance monitoring with your production environments.
+Dynatrace provides more granular process-level details, which can be useful for in-depth performance analysis.

-See the [Dynatrace limitations](../reference/platform-limitations.md#dynatrace) for more information.
+Both Dynatrace and the console show real-time data.
+However, Liferay Cloud's built-in monitoring uses Kubernetes data based on pod-level resource quotas; Dynatrace doesn't gather Kubernetes-specific metrics, so Dynatrace metrics might differ from the metrics in the Liferay Cloud console.
+See the [Dynatrace limitations](../reference/platform-limitations.md#dynatrace) for more information on these graph discrepancies and other limitations.

 ### Integrating Dynatrace with Production Environments